 Chickens are a natural, organic form of pest control.
 They eat mosquitoes, black flies and other insects so life is more pleasant on the farm and in the country without the need for insecticides.
-With their help we’re able to be naturally grown.
-Chickens are a great form of natural, organic pest control.

 In addition to their insect patrol work the chickens also scratch the soil smooth, eat some plants and break apart manure patties out in the fields.
 All of this helps to contribute to better pasture quality and makes it so that we don’t have to use machinery on our swiftly sloping hillsides.